1jour1vin

 The Wine Cellar Insider - Jeff Leve

-Fresh flowers, damp earth, spices, tobacco cape and sweet red fruits are omnipresent.
-Elegant, delicate and refined on the palate, this wine is simply a pleasure to taste with all its purity and silky, resonant textures.
-The finish, with its dark chocolate, plums, boysenberries and espresso, is a delight as it lingers and blossoms on your palate.
-Give it a few years in bottle and it'll be truly great.
+Fresh flowers, damp earth, spices, tobacco, and sweet red fruits are omnipresent.
+Elegant, delicate, and refined on the palate, this wine is simply a pleasure to taste with all its purity and silky textures that resonate.
+The finish, with its dark chocolate, plums, boysenberries, and espresso, is a treat as it lingers and blossoms on your palate.
+Give it a few years in the bottle and it will be truly great.
 Drink between 2025 and 2047.

 Customer rating